Ecumenical expands memory care services to serve more local seniors

 The new area is the second secured neighborhood on campus offering memory support services.
 A larger 31-bed memory care unit offering private and shared accommodations will continue to operate in Building Three.
 “We will continue to offer a variety of accommodations for people with different needs,” says O’Neal.

-“The new area also has a designated room for activities,” says Ponterio.
+“The area also has a designated room for activities,” says Ponterio.
 “We have designated programming for residents with memory challenges to provide opportunities for creative stimulation, brain strengthening games and fitness to support physical health.”

 “We really pride ourselves in our activities,” says O’Neal.
 “Co-workers do a fantastic job engaging residents by paying close attention to each individual to fulfill their needs and help them to feel safe and know they are well cared for.”